smahedih/smahedih/README.md

 <h3 align="center">ICS Sophomore | Tech Enthusiast | Problem Solver</h3>

 # 💫 About Me:
-👨🏽‍💻 I’m currently an ICS Undergrad student at Ostbayerische Technische Hochschule (OTH) Regensburg, Germany.<br> 🏢 I'm currently working at Vitesco Technologies as an Intern.<br>👋 I worked at several big-size IT and automation industries.<br>👀 I have passion for programming and problem solving.
+👨🏽‍💻 I’m currently an ICS Undergrad student at Ostbayerische Technische Hochschule (OTH) Regensburg, Germany.<br> 🏢 I'm currently working at Schaeffler (Vitesco Technologies) as an Intern.<br>👋 I worked at several big-size IT and automation industries.<br>👀 I have passion for programming and problem solving.
 I'm interested in software development technology, especially languages in Python, Golang, C and C++.
 I have also keen interest in AI and ML.<br> 💞️ I’m looking to collaborate on various open source projects based on software development.<br>💥 I am a professional WordPress website designer with over 8 years of experience.<br> 📫 Reach me at smahedih@gmail.com<br> 🏠 Website: https://www.hmahedi.com

 ## 🌐 Get Connected: